ghpaetzold/LEXenstein/README.md

 # Documentation:

-For instructions, tutorials and examples, take a look at the [LEXenstein Manual](https://github.com/ghpaetzold/LEXenstein/raw/master/manual/LEXenstein%20Manual.pdf).
+For instructions, and examples, take a look at the [LEXenstein Manual](https://github.com/ghpaetzold/LEXenstein/raw/master/manual/LEXenstein%20Manual.pdf).

-You can also access LEXenstein's API documentation [here](http://ghpaetzold.github.io/lexenstein/documentation/).
+You can also access [LEXenstein's API](http://ghpaetzold.github.io/lexenstein/documentation/).